weiweiwei33/weiweihsu.github.io/_posts/comic/2020-07-26-wheres-home.md

 <meta property="twitter:image" content="/assets/comic/whereshometag.jpg">

-<p style= "text-align: right;"> Belonging in the in-betweens</p>
+<p style= "text-align: right;"> Belonging in the in-between</p>

 ![photo comic]({{site.baseurl}}/assets/comic/whereshome1.jpg)
 ![photo comic]({{site.baseurl}}/assets/comic/whereshome2.jpg)
 ![photo comic]({{site.baseurl}}/assets/comic/whereshome3.jpg)

+Thank you for stopping by and reading through!
+It's my first time making a comic log and if you have any comments on the format or story, do write to me – I'd love to hear from you!

-This photo comic was made possible by the generous feedback, encouragement, and discussions with friends and internet buddies.
-Thank you all!
+This was made possible by the generous feedback, encouragement, and discussions with friends and internet buddies.
+Thank you all! <br><br>
-Allison Sun, Andy Shimmin, Ben Tsai, Celine, Charnell McQueen, Christine Lin, Eashan Reddy Kotha, Em deGrandpré, Helena Jar, Jason Yuan, Jess Zhou, Julius Tarng, Kelly Lei, Leah, May-Li Khoe, Nao Kondo, Rachel Ng, Spencer Chang, Stef Pi, Tara Lin, Tomo Kihara, Will Felker.
+*Allison Sun, Andy Shimmin, Ben Tsai, Celine, Charnell McQueen, Christine Lin, Eashan Reddy Kotha, Em deGrandpré, Helena Jar, Jason Yuan, Jess Zhou, Julius Tarng, Kelly Lei, Leah, May-Li Khoe, Nao Kondo, Rachel Ng, Spencer Chang, Stef Pi, Tara Lin, Tomo Kihara, Will Felker.*